About NOPTA

 On 15 September 2011, the Parliament passed a package of amendment Acts to the Offshore Petroleum and Greenhouse Gas Storage Act 2006 (OPGGS Act) and associated Acts to:

-• create a National Offshore Petroleum Titles Administrator (NOPTA), within the Department of Resources, Energy and Tourism at that time, to advise the Joint Authority on petroleum titles and to administer titles and data
+• Create a National Offshore Petroleum Titles Administrator (NOPTA), within the then Department of Resources, Energy and Tourism, to advise the Joint Authority on petroleum titles and to administer titles and data.

-As a result of these amendments, from 1 January 2012, NOPTA and NOPSEMA commenced regulatory functions and powers under the OPGGSA, and the former Designated Authorities were abolished.
+As a result of these amendments, from 1 January 2012, NOPTA and NOPSEMA commenced regulatory functions and powers under the OPGGS Act, and the former Designated Authorities were abolished.

 Date Activity